 There are so many types of RVs on the market that you’re bound to find one perfect for you.
-If you’re not looking for the giant size of a Class A or a towable such as a travel trailer or fifth wheel, you may consider the Class B motorhome.
+If you’re not looking for the giant size of a Class A motorhome or a towable such as a travel trailer or fifth wheel RV, you may consider the Class B motorhome.

 What You Need to Know About Class B Motorhomes

 Class B motorhomes are compact and smaller in stature when you compare them to Class As.
-They more or less look like outfitted vans, lending Class Bs the nickname of camper van or conversion van.
+They look like outfitted vans, lending Class Bs the nickname of a camper van or conversion van.

-Class Bs are much larger and taller than a typical full sized van allowing space for living and sleeping.
-Class Bs are usually the smallest and offer the least amount of features when it comes to the different classes of motorhomes.
+Class Bs are much larger and taller than a typical full-sized van allowing space for living and sleeping.
+Class Bs are usually the smallest and offer the least number of features when it comes to the different classes of motorhomes.

 Advantages of Class B Motorhomes

-- Size and Maneuverability: As we stated earlier, Class B motorhomes are the smallest motorhomes.
+As we stated earlier, Class B motorhomes are the smallest motorhomes.
 While this may seem like a negative, it does offer several unique benefits.
 Class Bs are mobile and maneuverable.
-This means even someone unpracticed in driving a motorhome can get the hang of it even just after a few miles.
+This means even someone unpracticed in driving a motorhome can get the hang of it even after just a few miles.

 Disadvantages of Class B Motorhomes